Toastdeib/ppl-webapp-api/README.md

 # Tests

 This project currently contains six test suites in the /tests directory - three that run on the database module directly, and three that instantiate an instance of the API and run against that instead.
-While the coverage isn't 100% complete, these suites should cover *most* core functionality of the database and API modules and help to find bugs in both before they make it to production.
+The database test suites currently have full coverage of *all* functions exposed by the module, although the API test suites don't yet cover all the paths and their possible responses.
+However, coverage should be sufficient to help find bugs in both the API and database modules before they make it to production.

 The six suites are: